meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 one would want to maximize the utility of the chosen program.
 What is the most powerful thing we can fit in 510 bytes?

-Many interesting sector-sized programs have been written by Oscar Toledo.
-This includes many games, such as [a DooM-like raycasting game][cubicDoom] or a [chess AI][atomchess], as well as a basic [BASIC interpreter][bootbasic], but the most perhaps the most relevant one for our usecase is [bootOS]:
+Many interesting sector-sized programs have been written.
+In particular, Oscar Toledo has authored a wide variety of examples.
+This includes various games, such as [a DooM-like raycasting game][cubicDoom] or a [chess AI][atomchess], as well as a basic [BASIC interpreter][bootbasic], but perhaps the most relevant one for our usecase is [bootOS]:

 > `bootOS` is a monolithic operating system that fits in one boot sector.
 It's
 > able to load, execute, and save programs.
 Also keeps a filesystem.